ozydingo/blue_speck/README.md

 What functionality is that?
 I'm glad you asked!

 First, let me note that `despec!` modifies the `params` hash in place.
 This is my typical use case: just get the params into the format I want them.
-Use `despec` (without the bang) if you do not want this behavior: it will `deep_dup` the params hash first.
+Use `despec` (without the bang) if you do not want this behavior: it will `dup` the params hash first.

+**IMPORTANT**: that's `dup`, not `deep_dup`.
+If you go ahead and modify in-place any Arrays, Hashes, etc in your returned `params` object then the original params values will *also* be modified!

 ### Parameter Coercion